 As was seen in the Steep turns lesson, an increase in angle of bank requires an increase in the angle of attack to increase the lift, which in turn increases drag, adversely affecting the L/D ratio, resulting in a decrease in airspeed.

 Power is used to oppose the increase in drag.
 However, since power available is limited, the airspeed will reduce as the angle of bank increases.

 The stalling speed increases as the square root of the load factor.
 With a basic stall speed of 50 knots, 75 degrees angle of bank increases the stall speed to approximately 100 knots.
 Even if there were no drag increase this would be about the normal cruise speed.

 Therefore, the maximum angle of bank will also be limited by the amount of power available to overcome the increasing drag.
 For most light training aeroplanes, this is the limiting factor at about 60 degrees angle of bank.
-With the amount of power available, the highest possible speed that can be maintained is a stall speed well below VA (about a 40% increase over the basic stall speed).
-However, it is not necessarily the only limiting factor, as a light twin-engine aeroplane or high performance single may well have sufficient power to combat the increased drag and maintain or exceed VA.
-Commonly, in this case the aeroplane's structural limitations limit the maximum angle of bank.
+With the amount of power available, the highest possible speed that can be maintained is a stall speed well below VA (about a 40 percent increase over the basic stall speed).
+However, it's not necessarily the only limiting factor, as a light twin-engine aeroplane or high performance single may well have sufficient power to combat the increased drag and maintain or exceed VA.
+Commonly in this case, the aeroplane's structural limitations limit the maximum angle of bank.